Pest

 Where are Roof Rats Found in a Home?

 While roof rats are most often noticed in attics and upper parts of structures, they also can be found in walls and crawlspaces.
+Classic Pest Control and Insulation is a team of experienced pest control professionals who know where to find rats at your home, and aid in both the removal and cleanup of the rats causing the problem.

 Risks and Dangers of Roof Rats in Your Home